-The 2021 NFL Playoffs are underway and we might see a game go into overtime with the Saints and Buccaneers game tied at 20 entering the fourth quarter.
+The 2021 NFL Playoffs are underway and we might see a game go into overtime, including in Super Bowl LV.
 However, unlike the regular season, playoff games cannot end in a tie so the rules are a bit different.
 See below to find out how overtime works in the NFL playoffs according to the league’s official rulebook.

-Click here for the complete 2021 NFL Divisional Round Schedule.
+Click here for the complete 2021 NFL Conference Championship Schedule.

-How does Overtime Work in the NFL Playoffs?
+How does Overtime Work in the NFL Playoffs and Super Bowl?

 - If the score is still tied at the end of an overtime period — or if the second team’s initial possession has not ended — the teams will play another overtime period.
 Play will continue regardless of how many overtime periods are needed for a winner to be determined.

 - There will be a two-minute intermission between each overtime period.
 There will not be a halftime intermission after the second period.

 - The captain who lost the first overtime coin toss will either choose to possess the ball or select which goal his team will defend, unless the team that won the coin toss deferred that choice.

 - Each team gets three timeouts during a half.